lastlink/docs-1/1-getting-started/5-upgrading.md

 ### Step by Step

+Below is the process for manually updating Directus.
+Directus Hosted Instances are automatically updated.

 1. **Backup your database**: In addition to scheduled backups, you should always create another complete database backup directly before making any broad CMS/database changes
 2. Download and unzip the newest Directus package from [here](https://github.com/RNGR/directus6/tree/build)
 3. Ensuring you don't replace your `/api/config.php` and `/api/configuration.php` files, overwrite your previous version of Directus with the new files